Our Culture

 “That combination of concentration, business knowledge, and a long-term investment horizon is what we believe gives us credibility when it comes to engagement with our businesses.”

 We approach companies with a partnership mindset.
 One thing that helps us tremendously is our concentrated approach to investment management.
-As of February 29, 2024, we had about $50 billion in client assets under management in approximately 130 companies globally.
-That means, in any given strategy, we hold about 30 to 40 businesses, and we are a top-20 shareholder in just over 30 percent of holdings.
+As of February 28, 2025, we had about $50 billion in client assets under management in approximately 130 companies globally.
+That means, in our flagship strategies, we hold about 30 to 40 businesses, and we are a top-20 shareholder in just under 30 percent of holdings.
 We can develop a very detailed understanding of the businesses that we invest in.
 We also have a high ratio of investment professionals to businesses covered.
 Our team can develop deep subject matter knowledge while building relationships with the companies.

 • Engagements Should be Tailored.

 Tailoring engagements is key.
-We all know that we need to look at the materiality of any nontraditional financial factors by industry and geography, but there are other considerations as well.
-Things like the size of the company, its maturity, how long it has been public, what is the size of its sustainability team, who are we talking to, and what role do they play.
+We all know that we need to look at the materiality of any nontraditional financial factors by industry and geography, but there are other considerations as well: things like the size of the company, its maturity, how long it has been public, the size of its sustainability team, who we are talking to, and what role they play.
 What is the ownership structure?
 Taking into account those factors is going to make the dialogue much more productive.

 • Collaborative Engagements Can Be Powerful.